4.2 Undergraduate Admissions

 - Have earned fewer than 30 transferable semester credit hours.

-For students transferring from a Commission on Colleges (COC)-accredited TCSG college, comparable scores from the TCSG college may be used according to guidelines issued by the USG chief academic officer.
+For students transferring from a Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)-accredited TCSG college, comparable scores from the TCSG college may be used according to guidelines issued by the USG chief academic officer (BoR Minutes, Aug.
+2014).

 As an alternative, an institution may allow non-traditional freshmen who have within the past seven (7) years posted SAT scores of at least 500 in both Verbal/Critical Reading and Mathematics or ACT scores of at least 21 on both English and Mathematics to exempt the placement test.